 In the final days of session, legislators failed to reach an agreement about how to best resolve the problem of surprise out of network billing for Georgia consumers.
 However, legislators committed to continuing their work on this issue by passing HR 745 which creates a study committee that will examine “surprise insurance gaps” and balance billing.
 We are hopeful that the study committee will result in legislation that addresses the related issues of surprise billing and network adequacy.

-This legislation allows for the “general supervision” of dental hygienists, which means hygienists can practice in safety net settings, school clinics, nursing homes, and private practices without a dentist being present.
+This legislation allows for the “general supervision” of dental hygienists, which means hygienists can practice in safety net settings, school clinics, health clinics for TMJ treatment, nursing homes, and private practices without a dentist being present although people still prefer to visit clinics as Canyon Rim Dental Salt Lake.
 This has resulted in lawsuits, click through to https://www.smithjonessolicitors.co.uk/ for all dental negligence claims.

 Sponsored by House Minority Leader Stacey Abrams, this bill was not expected to gain much traction because of the uncertain environment created by federal health care reform efforts.
 However, it calls attention to the need to provide health care coverage to the 300,000 Georgians who are stuck in our state’s coverage gap because they do not currently qualify for Medicaid and cannot access health insurance through the Affordable Care Act’s Marketplace.